rht-labs/tech-exercise/docs/2-attack-of-the-pipelines/3-the-pipelines.md

 ### Pipelines

+Why create pipelines:
+* Assurance - drive up code quality and remove the need for dedicated deployment / release management teams
+* Freedom - allow developers to take ownership of how and when code gets built and shipped
+* Reliability - pipelines are a bit boring; they execute the same way each and every time they're run!
+* A pathway to production:
+    - Puts the product in the hands of the customer quicker
+    - Enables seamless and repeatable deploys
+    - More prod like infrastructure increases assurance
+    - “We have already done it” behavior de-risks go live

+### Choose your own adventure
 Split into 2 groups within your team.
 Choose you own adventure!
 Each group will get to perform similar tasks:
 🐈‍⬛ `Jenkins Group` 🐈‍⬛
 - we need to fork PetBattle (clone from GitHub and push to GitLab)
 - Update Jenkinsfile task to leave out some stuff for participants